tidepool-org/tidepool-org.github.io/_docs/tidepool-api/sharing.md

 }
 ```

+### Error responses

+  * **401 Unauthorized**: The currently authenticated user does not have permissions to look at this group.

-### What permissions does userid have for groupid?
+## What permissions does userid have for groupid?

 This call checks a specific pair of users.
 The request is only valid if the session token making the request has admin permission on groupid, or if it is userid.